martinjrobins/diffsol/book/src/use/python.md

 # Python

-There is now a dedicated Python package for Diffsol called [pydiffsol](https://pydiffsol.readthedocs.io/en/latest/).
+There is now a dedicated Python package for diffsol called [pydiffsol](https://pydiffsol.readthedocs.io/en/latest/).
 It wraps the `diffsol-c` dynamic dispatch API (described in the [C and other languages](./c.md) page) in a clean, Pythonic interface — no Rust knowledge